 Contact Public Officials…

-those in need to seek help.
-Once you receive confirmation that the official might support Recovery Month and issue a proclamation, it’s time to start writing.
+Once the office confirms that the official might support Recovery Month and issue a proclamation, it’s time to start writing.

 Decide on a Style…

 - Traditional proclamations begin with a series of statements starting with the words “whereas,” which detail the current state of affairs and suggest the reasoning behind the proclamation.
 Each clause notes the problems or issues being addressed and is followed by a concluding phrase beginning with “therefore,” which specifically requests the support or action needed.

-- Modern proclamations are written in a letter format (for instance, the Presidential Proclamation).
+- Modern proclamations are written in a letter format for instance, the 2012 Presidential Proclamation.
 They highlight the same points as a traditional proclamation, but are written as statements.

 Develop a Proclamation…